 For example, Gauss Surgical is producing a real-time blood monitor that solves the problem of inaccurate blood loss measurement during injuries and surgeries.
 The monitor comes with a simple app that uses an algorithm that analyses pictures of surgical sponges to accurately predict how much blood was lost during a surgery.
 This technology can save around $10 billion in unnecessary blood transfusions every year.

 One of the main challenges the healthcare system is experiencing is the amount of data that is being produced by patients.
 It’s estimated that healthcare related data is tripled every year.
 Today, we as patients rely on the knowledge bank of medical personnel to analyze all that data and produce a correct diagnosis.
 This can be difficult at times.

 For a computer, that learning is much more difficult.
-The problem is escalated further when we add e-books and audiobooks to the equation.
+The problem is escalated further when we add ebooks and audiobooks to the equation.
 As humans, we understand that all those items fall under the same concept of a book, while for a computer the parameters of a book and an audiobook are too different to be put into the same groups of items.

 In order to overcome such obstacles and function optimally, computer vision algorithms today require human involvement.
 Data scientists need to choose the right architecture for the input data type so that the network can automatically learn features.
 An architecture that is not optimal might produce results that have no value for the project.
-In some cases, an output of a computer vision algorithm can be enhanced with other types of data, such as audio and text, in order to produce highly accurate results.
+In some cases, an output of an algorithm can be enhanced with other types of data, such as audio and text, in order to produce highly accurate results.

-Lack of high-quality data
+Lack of High-Quality Data

 Neural networks used for computer vision applications are easier to train than ever before but that requires a lot of high-quality data.
 This means that the algorithms need a lot of data that is specifically related to the project in order to produce good results.
 Despite the fact that images are available online in bigger quantities than ever, the solution to many real-world problems calls for high-quality labeled training data.
 That can get rather expensive because the labeling has to be done by a human being.

-Let’s take the example of Microsoft’s project InnerEye, a tool utilizes computer vision to analyze radiological images.
+Let’s take the example of Microsoft’s project InnerEye.
+The tool utilizes computer vision to analyze radiological images.
 The algorithm behind this most likely requires well-annotated images where different physical anomalies of the human body are clearly labeled.
 Such work needs to be done by a radiologist with experience and a trained eye.

 In order to combat this issue, data scientists sometimes use pre-trained neural networks that were originally trained on millions of pictures as a base model.
 In the absence of good data, it’s an adequate way to get better results.
 However, the algorithms can learn about new objects only by “looking” at the real-world data.